The next Summer School will be held in June-July 2021.

 Participants are expected to be present throughout the full duration of the course.
 Upon completion of the course, each participant will receive a certificate of participation provided that all sessions have been attended.
 There is no formal examination.

 Course Fee: Participants based in the low, lower-middle and upper-middle income countries as listed in the World Bank current classification by income (can be uploaded here in XLS format) are exempt from a course fee.
-For participants from high-income countries there is a fee of 500 Euros for one module and 600 Euros for two modules which includes course materials and tea/coffee at each break.
-The deadline for payment of the fee is 29 April 2019.
+For participants from high-income countries there is a fee which will be communicated at the time of the call which includes course materials and tea/coffee at each break.

 Participants are responsible for the cost of travel and accommodation.
 Financial support for travel and accommodation is available for a limited number of participants from low- and medium-resource countries.
 Selected participants from LIC and LMIC as listed by the World Bank would be offered travel and living expenses whereas those from UMIC would be offered living expenses only and would have to find other financial support for their travel.